 Supply Corps Officer Basic Qualification Course (BQC) and Division Officer Leadership Course (DIVOLC)

-Principles of leadership addressed include competition and collaboration in an enlisted work center, building working relationships with the Chain of Command, time management, and functional administration.
+Leadership principles aren’t just taught—they’re tested.
+Competition and collaboration in an enlisted work center, managing time, working with the Chain of Command, handling admin.

 Basic Qualification Course—Navy Reserves (BQC-NR)

-The Navy Reserve offers the Basic Qualification Course (BQC-NR) to train reserve Direct Commissioning Program Commissioning Officers (DCO) and NAVET redesignation.
+The Navy Reserve runs the Basic Qualification Course (BQC-NR) for reserve officers in the Direct Commissioning Program (DCO) and NAVET redesignation.

 Intermediate Leadership Course (ILC)